FabianaCampanari/NerdFlix/README.md

-List creation and thumbnails view of the best tech channels on YouTube.
+📺 List creation and thumbnails view of the best tech channels on YouTube.

 < made with love & joy />

 SPECS:

-Repetition of Lists (Iteration of ARRAYS).
+-Repetition of Lists (Iteration of ARRAYS).

 -Functions.